Skyscanner/full-stack-recruitment-test/README.md

 Our [API documentation is available here](https://github.com/Skyscanner/api-documentation/tree/master/live_flights_pricing) and a [test harness is provided](http://business.skyscanner.net/portal/en-GB/Documentation/FlightsLivePricingQuickStart) for you to try queries out.

+**NB:** The api doesn't currently support CORS, so we've set up some proxying in the webpack dev server to make things easier.
+Please use relative urls starting with `/apiservices` to talk to our API.

 You can use the Skyscanner `sky` location schema, and the `EDI-sky` and `LOND-sky` placenames in your query.

 The API will return certain things you will be interested in: